somya-15/intentOggy/README.md

 # intentOggy
 Intent Creation Tutorial
 This is an application designed to introduce android app development mentees from Lean In-IGDTUW about the Intents.
+Git Clone to run on android studio.